heyqule/erm_zerg/README.md

 * Factorio Base >= 1.1

 # Features
-All unit has same base health point as original Starcraft, Some units have unique health multiplier to balance bullet damage.
+All units start with same base health point as original Starcraft.
+They have unique health multiplier to balance bullet damage on higher levels.

 Weak to electric, laser and cold (-5%)